 One of the biggest challenges when emigrating is that you suddenly don’t have a network or support structure any more, both on a personal and a professional level.
-On a personal level, the ITG (the Innovation service for Salzburg) has been helpful in bringing me together with other expats and providing support with my family’s general integration in Salzburg.
+On a personal level, Innovation Salzburg has been helpful in bringing me together with other expats and providing support with my family’s general integration in Salzburg.
 On a professional level, the biggest support for me was from colleagues in the same profession.
 Orthodontics is a relatively small community and I have been fortunate enough to have been welcomed with open arms.
 I also have a very good accounting firm who help me with the financial side of things, as that is also very different to either country I have worked in before.
 The Zahnärztekammer has also been helpful if I’ve had questions regarding legislation and procedures.
 And of course my Father has been crucial in imparting his business knowledge to me.

 The biggest challenge for me initially was having my postgraduate education recognised in Austria.
 Historically, dentists here studied Medicine first and then only specialised in Dentistry afterwards.
 Universities have slowly changed their study programmes to be on par with the rest of Europe, with Dentistry being a seperate 5 year programme.
 As a result of this, Austria is one of the only countries out of the 28 EU member states that does not recognise dental specialities.
 In the United Kingdom I was a registered Specialist Orthodontist, having completed a three year full-time Masters in Orthodontics degree and a subsequent Board exam.
 And then on my arrival in Austria, I was no longer allowed to use this term as no such thing exists in Austria.
 I find this incredibly frustrating as patients have no way to evaluate the training of the very clinicians treating them.